Darmo117/Jenealogio/README.md

 I don't plan to add any more but feel free to send me language files for the language of your choice (I won't be responsiblle for any translation mistakes).
 Any typo corrections are also welcome.

-You can download it from my website: http://darmo-creations.net/product?p=jenealogio and/or see the help doc over [here](http://darmo-creations.net/products/jenealogio/help-doc/) (available in English, French and Esperanto).
+You can read the help doc over [here](http://darmo-creations.net/products/jenealogio/help-doc/) (available in English, French and Esperanto).

 If you want to see what's coming or what I'm working on, visit my Trello [here](https://trello.com/b/bL5gDhpJ/jenealogio)